 The CoP panel assists with the implementation of the reporting scheme.
 The panel is made up of:

-- 1) the Chair (and Vice Chair if such a position is created); and - 2) the secretariat.
+- 1) the Chair and Vice Chair: and - 2) the secretariat.

 The CoP panel is a decision-making body with delegated powers from the Group.
 The CoP panel's responsibilities are as follows: